lucius-barde/bardic-cms/README.md

 If you create custom models and controllers, please load them at the bottom of index.php.

 ## Controllers
-OppidumCMS is an optimized API motor with layers of frontend and backend views upon it.
+Bardic CMS is an optimized API motor with layers of frontend and backend views upon it.
 Controllers are located in /public/controllers

 ### AdminController